 For me, there's nothing better than warm chocolate chip cookies out of the oven to satisfy a sweet tooth.
 If your tastes run a little more expensive, don't worry - there's something for you, too.

-1. Golden Opulence Sundae.
+.
 Long touted as the most expensive sundae in the world, this sweet treat from Serendipity 3 in New York will set you back $1,000.
-Instead of toppings like sprinkles (jimmies, to some of you) and cherries, Serendipity serves up candied fruits, gold-covered almonds, chocolate truffles, Grande Passion caviar, a gilded sugar flower and syrup made from one of the world's most expensive chocolates.
+Instead of toppings like sprinkles (jimmies, to some of you) and cherries, Serendipity serves up candied fruits, gold-covered almonds, chocolate truffles, Grande Passion caviar, a gilded sugar flower and syrup made from one of the

 You also get to keep the Baccarat crystal goblet the Tahitian vanilla bean ice cream is served in.